Bishop John Stowe, OFM Conv.

 + Ordained as priest September 16, 1995

-Bishop-elect John Stowe, OFM Conv., will be ordained as the third Bishop of the Roman Catholic Diocese of Lexington on May 5, 2015, succeeding Bishop Ronald Gainer who was appointed as Bishop of Harrisburg, PA in 2014.
+Bishop John Stowe, OFM Conv., was ordained as the third Bishop of the Roman Catholic Diocese of Lexington on May 5, 2015, succeeding Bishop Ronald Gainer who was appointed as Bishop of Harrisburg, PA in 2014.

 On March 12, 2015, Pope Francis named him the third Bishop of Lexington.